emaphis/FunctionalProgrammingUsingFSharp/src/Chapter04/Section_04_02.md

 ```

 ## List patterns
+While the cons operator can be used to construct a list from a `head` and a `tail` list,

-The `cons` operator can also be used in `list patterns`.
+the `cons` operator can also be used in `list patterns` and pattern matching.
 List patterns can also be used to define function on lists.

 The list pattern `[]` is an empty list while non-empty lists are constructed using the `cons` operator $x::xs$ matches a non-empty list.